isomerpages/moe-nushigh/_admissions/Year 1 and 3 Admissions/Admissions FAQs.md

 ##### **8\.
 How do you shortlist applicants for the selection camp / interview?**

-We shortlist applicants through their performance in the Selection Tests, their primary school test and exam results (mastery of primary school syllabus in math and science), participation and achievements in Mathematics and Science related competitions and programmes.
+We shortlist applicants through their performance in the Selection Tests, their primary school test and exam results (mastery of primary school syllabus in Mathematics and Science), participation and achievements in Mathematics and Science related competitions and programmes.
 We will also look at the related CCA accomplishments, such as certificates and awards.

 ##### **9\.
 When will I be informed if I am shortlisted for the selection camp or interview?**